Blog

 Participation Fee ¥2,500+ + food/drink order

 A prestigious jazz and blues club along the Meguro River.
-Named after the famous Blues Alley in Washington D.C.
-While primarily featuring pro performances, jam session nights offer the rare opportunity to perform on world-class sound equipment.
+Named after the famous Blues Alley in Washington, D.C.
+While professional performances are the main draw, jam session nights offer the rare opportunity to perform with world-class sound equipment.

 Osaka